Cindy Owens Erickson

 - 2013 Women of Distinction, Missouri Athletic Club

 - 2012 Women in Leadership Award, St. Louis Community Empowerment Foundation

 - 2010 Parkway Hall of Fame Recipient

 - American Lung Association of the City of New York’s Life & Breath Award

 - New York City Department of Health’s Partners in Health Award

 - ALA Conference of Executives Outstanding Leadership Award

 - Congress of Lung Association Staff (CLAS) – President

-Lisa’s most recent project is her podcast, “Something Extra” produced by Technology Partners.
-She interviews leaders from around the world and across the for profit and non-profit spaces.
-Each episode explores the guest’s journey and what they believe is the “something extra” every true leader possesses that define them.
+Lisa’s most recent project is her podcast, “Something Extra” produced and recorded at Technology Partners.
+She interviews leaders from around the world and across the “for-profit” and “non-profit” spaces.
+Each episode explores the guest’s journey and what they believe is the “something extra” every true leader possesses.